 Periodontal disease can weaken the gums and surrounding tissues.
 For this reason, it is imperative that you receive treatment before undergoing dental implant surgery.

 Dental Implants Require Longer Treatment

 But Provide Unparalleled Support

-Many patients at our office are concerned about the additional time and cost required for dental implants.
-While the process does take several months, you can typically receive a temporary restoration during the healing period to fill the gap in your smile.
+Many patients at our Boston, MA, dentistry office are concerned about the additional time and cost required for dental implants.
+While the process does take several months, you can typically receive temporary crowns, bridges, or dentures during the healing period to fill the gap left by the missing tooth or teeth.
 Additionally, the value of dental implants cannot be overstated and should be considered an investment in your quality of life.
-Implant-supported restorations can provide you with the best possible results, allowing you to achieve the closest alternative to your natural teeth.
+Because this option also replaces the tooth roots, implant-supported crowns, bridges, and dentures can provide you with the best possible results, allowing you to achieve the closest alternative to your natural teeth.

 How do dental implants work?